001027548-JohnsonAbhishek/Java-Development/ImageManagementTool/README.md

 * Designed and implemented the project in MVC architecture.
 * Developed the code of the project in IntelliJ IDE and used JAVAFX library for front-end.

+To view the source code open the src file
 To view the working of the project, open the project-working.pdf file.